Germany Logs Record US Surplus Amid Trump Tariff Fears - UrduPoint

 Frankfurt, (APP - UrduPoint / Pakistan Point News - 7th Feb, 2025) Germany logged a record trade surplus with the United States last year, data showed Friday, news that could stoke tensions with US President Donald Trump as he threatens the EU with tariffs.

-The United States also returned as the top trading partner for Europe's biggest economy last year, it showed, overtaking China which had been in the number one spot since 2016.
+The United States also returned as the top trading partner for Europe's biggest economy in 2024, overtaking China which had been in the number one spot since 2016.

-Since taking office, Trump has unveiled fresh duties on Canada, Mexico and China, before reaching deals with the Canada and Mexico to halt the levies for a month.
+The US president has threatened to hit the EU with tariffs soon, saying the bloc has treated Washington "very badly".

+Trump hit China with 10-percent tariffs this week and delayed duties on Canada and Mexico for one month after last-ditch talks with his North American neighbours.

-Klaus-Juergen Gern, from the IfW Kiel economic institute, said that if Washington levied new tariffs on the EU, this could deal a heavy blow to the ailing German economy, which is already faced with a manufacturing slowdown and structural problems.
+Klaus-Juergen Gern, from the IfW Kiel Economic Institute, said that any US tariffs could deal a heavy blow to the Germany's ailing economy which has barely grown since 2019.

+"It would be particularly problematic if tariffs were to be imposed only on some products from Europe... that play a particularly important role for German exports, such as cars, pharmaceuticals and medical technology," he told AFP.

+The German central bank has previously warned that US tariffs on German imports could knock one percent off the country's GDP, while some economists say they could lead to substantial job losses.

 Recent Stories